-In community justice we already deliver a range of services.
-Some have been delivered by Criminal Justice Social Work, by the third sector or by other agencies for many years.
+In Community Justice we already deliver a range of services.
+Some of these have been delivered by Criminal Justice Social Work, by the third sector or by other agencies for many years.
 Other services are relatively new and some innovative.
-They should all have one thing in common: that they help meet the needs of people for whom they are designed.
-Ideally, the work undertaken will be evidence-based and effective.
+They should all have one thing in common - that they help meet the needs of the individuals for whom they are designed.
+Ideally, the work undertaken will be evidence based and effective.
 However, many of our services have developed over the years in response to perceived need and perhaps were not planned as if we were starting with a blank sheet of paper.
-More and more, we are working together to improve people's access to general services such as health or housing.
-We continue to work hard to get the best value within the resources we have.
-This approach is about partners working together to do this in the best possible way and for people in community justice.
-It is about identifying what services people need over the long term to reduce (re)offending and arranging the best possible provision within available resources.
+The Strategic Commissioning approach is about partners working together in their local area to jointly identify what services people need over the long term to reduce (re)offending and then arranging the best possible provision using the resources available which may, of course, not be held by just a single agency or partner.

-At its simplest, commissioning involves all activity to find out what people need from services and put the best provision in place to meet it within available resource.
+At its simplest, commissioning involves all activity to find out what people need from services and put the best provision in place to meet it, within available resource.
 By 'people' we mean all those in and on the edges of the justice system.

 To deliver the best for the people of Scotland we have to identify and understand need, examine what the evidence tells us about the most effective way to meet it, consider what services could look like and put the best options in place.
 We need to oversee and continually improve delivery.
 Finally, we have to evaluate what we have done to see how effective we have been.
 Effective delivery will enable community justice partners to deliver across a range of national policy priorities to improve outcomes and meet their duty to plan, co-ordinate and fund activities together in the most effective possible way.
-The commissioning approach may involve reconfiguring existing resources and services to address identified need, or developing services through procurement, grant funding, or other types of contracting.
+The commissioning approach may involve the reconfiguring of existing resources and services to address identified need, and sometimes may involve developing services that are delivered through procurement, grant, or other types of contracting.

-Over the next few pages we describe the four elements of the commissioning process (or 'cycle' - because it is ongoing) and look at some of the other matters that need to be in place, to ensure the process works well.
+Over the next few pages we describe the four elements of the commissioning process (or 'cycle' - because it is ongoing) and look at some of the other matters that need to be in place to ensure the process works well.